The Last Command (1955 film): Plot

 Bowie becomes a heavy drinker and a drifter.
 He eventually sides with the Texians when he meets with Stephen Austin who tells him pacifism is no longer an option.
 After leading a band of mounted fighters in victory against Mexican dragoons at the Grass Fight, he and his men arrive in San Antonio de Bexar where he remains with his men.
 With tempers increasing between Travis and Bowie, both colonels in the Army of Texas.
 Mike suggests the garrison of the Alamo vote for their commander with Bowie winning and Travis becoming his second in command.
 The command expect reinforcements that never come.
 When Colonel Davy Crockett arrives, rather than the tales of his one thousand men, Crockett only has 29 fighters.

 Santa Anna's army besieges the Alamo, and though allowing the women and children to leave in peace, Captain Dickinson's wife and Consuelo de Quesada, who loves Bowie refuse to go.

 During the siege Santa Anna and Bowie meet one more time under a flag of truce with each man understanding the other's view that events have spiralled out of control.
 Bowie refuses to surrender the Alamo or to sit out the battle as Santa Anna's prisoner.
 Later Bowie is severely injured when seizing a Mexican cannon and bringing it back to the Alamo; his increasing ill health leads Bowie to grant full command to Travis.
 By now the two have come to respect each other.

+Shortly thereafter, the Mexican army launches an overwhelming attack on the Alamo, and all the defenders including Travis, Crockett, and Bowie are killed.